Baozzz04/insight-loop/README.md

 - **Build Tool**: Vite
 - **Package Manager**: npm

-## 📝 Notes

-- The application runs entirely client-side - no backend server required
-- PDF files are processed locally in the browser
-- Voice recordings are analyzed in real-time using browser APIs
-- All data remains on your local machine (no cloud storage)

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

----

-Built with ❤️ for enhanced learning experiences